Like many pro athletes, there has been a lot of speculation lately about whether or not WWE wrestlers use steroids.

 Mood Swings

-Studies have indicated that anabolic-androgenic steroid misuse causes anxiety, major depression, mania, hypomania, paranoia, anger (roid rage), and suicidal tendencies [7].
+Research conducted by Cambridge University has indicated that anabolic-androgenic steroid misuse causes anxiety, major depression, mania, hypomania, paranoia, anger (roid rage), and suicidal tendencies [4].

-One study recommends that the mood and behavioral effects seen during AAS abuse may result from secondary hormonal changes [8].
+The National Institute of Drug Abuse states that the mood and behavioral effects seen during AAS abuse may result from secondary hormonal changes [6].

 A study has also revealed that some users resort to drugs like heroin or opioids to ease some AAS adverse effects.

-Most announced that they used these drugs to counteract depression, insomnia, and irritability from steroid withdrawal [9].
+Most announced that they used these drugs to counteract depression, insomnia, and irritability from steroid withdrawal.

 Deeper Voice

-Studies have shown that AAS abuse causes the development of male characteristics, including a change in voice whether you are a male or a female.
+Studies have shown that AAS abuse causes the development of male characteristics, including a change in voice, whether you are a male or a female.

 Excess Body and Facial Hair